September 9, 2024

 “In 2011, a scientist at NCATS who was studying oncology asked the compound management group to dispense two compounds per well into plates so that novel drug combinations could be explored in large scale.
 Prior to this, the compound management group had never plated two compounds per well for any screen," Wilson recounts about the project.

 “The previous director of the compound management group worked to get an acoustic dispenser in house as well as a small robotic platform to dispense the drug combinations.
 The team also developed custom software within the compound management group to take a file with the desired drug combinations and produce files that the acoustic dispenser could use to create the desired layout.
-This effort was published, and the first author is none other than the current SLAS Scientific Director Lesley Mathews, Ph.D.
+This effort was published, and the first author is none other than the current SLAS Scientific Director Lesley Granberg, Ph.D.

 “The platform still exists at NCATS and has been significantly improved over time,” Wilson concludes.
 “To date, NCATS has screened over 42 million drug combinations and data from this platform has supported clinical trials for novel drug combinations for rare diseases.”